Tinnsjø railway ferry: History

 Norsk Hydro was founded in 1905 by engineer and industrialist Sam Eyde as a fertilizer manufacturer.
 The first factory was opened at Notodden in 1907.
 Fertilizer factories need a lot of energy, making it beneficial to locate the plants near hydroelectric power plants.
 At Rjukan there was a large waterfall capable of supporting a hydroelectric plant.
 By 1911 Rjukan Salpeterfabrikk was opened.

 The Tinnsjø railway ferry service was opened in 1909 along with the Tinnoset Line and Rjukan Line.
 After the Thamshavn Line, these two lines were the second railway line in Norway to be electrified in 1911.
 The railway service used Telemark Canal until 1919 when the Bratsberg Line opened from Notodden to Skien.
-The railway was used both to transport raw materials to the factory and to transport the finished fertilizer to the harbour at Skien.
-There was also passenger trains that ran.
+The railway was used both to transport raw materials to the factory and the finished fertilizer to the harbour at Skien.
+Passenger trains were also operated.

 In 1929 Norsk Hydro also establish itself at Herøya in Porsgrunn, and in 1991 the factory in Rjukan, and therefore also the railway line, was closed.
 The passenger trains had been discontinued already in 1970.
 In 1997 the ownership of the track was transferred to Stiftelsen Rjukanbanen, a foundation that started heritage operation of the line in 1999.